 It used to be that all veal was from male dairy calves who were cruelly taken from their mothers, raised in tiny crates and then slaughtered after only a few weeks.
 However, veal crates were banned in the UK in 1990, in Europe in 2007, and the US and Canada, state by state and province by province, are following suit and banning them too.
 It can’t happen fast enough in my opinion.

-Crate raised veal is thankfully becoming a very rare commodity, and pasture raised or free-range veal (sometimes called Rose Veal) is no crueler than any other ethically raised meat.
-If you cannot get ethically raised veal, you can use pork shoulder in this recipe, but again do be sure it too has been ethically raised.
+Crate raised veal is thankfully becoming more rare, and pasture raised or free-range veal (sometimes called Rose Veal) is no crueler than any other ethically raised meat.
+If you cannot get ethically raised, non crated veal, you can use pork shoulder in this recipe, but again do be sure it too has been ethically raised.
 This is also a more frugal option, and it does taste very good.

 Blanquette de Veau is traditionally served with rice, but I like it with crushed new potatoes, or even over noodles.
 I usually serve a bright green vegetable, like broccoli or green beans, alongside.
 For a kitchen supper, it is lovely served in bowls, with a crisp green salad and lots of crusty bread, but if you are talking to anyone who is actually French, please don’t tell them I said that!

 Blanquette de Veau in the Slow Cooker – Printable Recipe

 - 2 pounds veal shoulder cut in 2 inch pieces( ask your butcher to do this for you)